 The population of students who have a visual impairment is small and the needs are diverse so an administrator may have limited experience guiding a team to develop an overall assessment and educational plan for a student.
 As a result, questions can range from appropriate assessment, modifications for the environment, obtaining training for staff, finding a service provider, and locating resources or technology to address the student’s needs.
-The following resources are provided to the Director of Special Education Services to review as you need.

-Acronyms, Standards, and Organizations
+Acronyms, Standards, and Organizations (click to expand)

 - ACVREP for professionals – Accreditation for Certification of Vision Rehabilitation and Education Professionals